Even if your rheumatoid arthritis (RA) is mild, the sooner you start treatment, the better. One of the key goals is to tame inflammation.

 Some drugs help control the disease and limit joint damage.
 Others ease pain and inflammation but don’t curb joint damage.
 You may take more than one type of drug.
 If your joint damage is severe, you may need joint replacement or other surgeries.
 Use this guide to get to know what your doctor may recommend.

 Examples: These medications include hydroxychloroquine (Plaquenil), leflunomide (Arava), methotrexate (Trexall), and sulfasalazine (Azulfidine).
-Your doctor will call them “DMARDs,” which stands for “disease-modifying anti-rheumatic drug.”
+Your doctor will call them “DMARDs,” which stands for disease-modifying antirheumatic drugs.
 Anyone diagnosed with RA should start taking at least one DMARD immediately, usually methotrexate, no matter how mild their disease.

-Tofacitinib (Xeljanz) is different, because unlike other DMARDs, it affects a specific part of the immune system involved in RA.
+Tofacitinib (Tofacitinib, Xeljanz) is different because unlike other DMARDs, it affects a specific part of the immune system involved in RA.
 It also makes you more likely to get a serious infection.
 Your doctor may try it or another drug if methotrexate doesn’t work.

-What they do: They work in different ways to curb the immune system.
+What they do: They work in different ways to curb your immune system.

 How you take them: You can take them as a pill, although some people get methotrexate as an injection.
 It may take from 4 to 6 weeks to a few months for them to start to work, and longer to reach their full effect.